Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 ALTER TABLE geolab.geography.nl_municipalities_coverage ADD SEARCH OPTIMIZATION ON GEO(municipality_geom);
 ```

 Nice!
 Now you have a `nl_municipalities_coverage` table that contains the name of the municipality, the boundaries of that municipality, and the boundaries of the LTE coverage area.
 Let's visualize this in Carto.
-Paste the following query into the SQL editor and use `coverage_ratio` column to color code the coverage areas.
+Paste the following query into the SQL editor and use the `coverage_ratio` column to color code the coverage areas.

 ```
 SELECT coverage_geom AS geom,